Mi'kmaq (Miꞌkmawiꞌsimk)

 Sample text in Mi'kmaq 'hieroglyphic' script

-Sample video in and about Mi'kmaq
+Sample videos in and about Mi'kmaq

 Information about Mi'kmaq | Phrases | Numbers | Tower of Babel